BBVAEngineering/ember-cli-polymer-bundler/README.md

 #### excludeElements

-A list with names of bower- or npm packages to exclude during auto element import.
+A list with names of bower packages to exclude during auto element import.
 Comes in handy when you only want to manually import one specific file from a package, but not the entire element.

 Defaults to `[]`.